 Walpole-Nornalup National Park is also home to a rugged coastline, peaceful inlets, rivers and forests of karri trees.

 In the south-west of the park, about 5,000 hectares of near-pristine bushland has been set aside for bushwalkers.
-The famous Bibbulmun Track passes through the Walpole-Nornalup National Park on its 1,000 kilometre route from the Perth hills to Albany.
+The famous Bibbulmun Track passes through the Walpole-Nornalup National Park on its 1,000 kilometre route from Perth hills to Albany.

 If you’re visiting between February and April there’s also the chance to see the annual migration and spawning run of the Australian salmon.

-The park surrounds the towns of Walpole, Nornalup and Peaceful Bay, a five hour drive south of Perth.
+There are campsites dotted throughout the park.
+The park surrounds the towns of Walpole, Nornalup and Peaceful Bay, a 4.5 hour drive south of Perth.